changqiong/VANICP4Em/README.md

-# GPU-Accelerated Nearest Neighbor Search for 3D Point Cloud Registration
+# A dynamic memory assignment strategy for dilation-based ICP algorithm on embedded GPUs

 This repository contains the reference implementation of **VANICP-V2**, a GPU-accelerated nearest neighbor search and efficient point cloud registration pipeline.